 - A variation in A.B.
 Guthrie's The Way West: a married man who seduces a single girl subsequently pressures her to marry another man and pretend the baby is his.
 She does marry, but not until she has told the prospective groom everything and made sure he's OK with it.

 - The Rolling Stones' "Dear Doctor" concerns a young man who's due to marry a "bow-legged sow" very much against his will.
-He's rescued when he finds a note from the would-be bride informing him that she's found someone else.
+He's rescued when he finds a note from the would-be bride informing him that she's run away with someone else.

 - Panic! at the Disco.
 One of their songs, "Time to Dance", has these words literally in the song.